ahmedfgad/GeneticAlgorithmPython/docs/md/utils.md

 1. `parents`: The parents to mate for producing the offspring.
 2. `offspring_size`: The size of the offspring to produce.

+## Crossover Methods

+The `Crossover` class in the `pygad.utils.crossover` module supports several methods for applying crossover between the selected parents.
+All of these methods accept the same parameters which are:

+* `parents`: The parents to mate for producing the offspring.
+* `offspring_size`: The size of the offspring to produce.

+All of such methods return an array of the produced offspring.

+The next subsections list the supported methods for crossover.

+### `single_point_crossover()`

+Applies the single-point crossover.
+It selects a point randomly at which crossover takes place between the pairs of parents.

+### `two_points_crossover()`

+Applies the 2 points crossover.
+It selects the 2 points randomly at which crossover takes place between the pairs of parents.

+### `uniform_crossover()`

+Applies the uniform crossover.
+For each gene, a parent out of the 2 mating parents is selected randomly and the gene is copied from it.

+### `scattered_crossover()`

+Applies the scattered crossover.
+It randomly selects the gene from one of the 2 parents.

 # `pygad.utils.mutation` Submodule

 The `pygad.utils.mutation` module has a class named `Mutation` with the supported mutation operations which are: